Quantum Feynman-Kac perturbations

 \end{defn} \begin{rem} For a completely bounded cocycle whose cb norm is locally uniformly bounded, Markov regularity is equivalent to norm continuity of the expectation semigroup. \end{rem}

-The following result is an amalgamation of the basic existence theorem for quantum stochastic differential equations with bounded constant coefficients with a recent characterisation theorem for quantum stochastic cocycles.
+The following result is an amalgamation of the basic existence theorem for QS differential equations with bounded constant coefficients with a recent characterisation theorem for QS cocycles.
 In order to state it we introduce some more notation.
 For a mapping process~$k$ on~$\Al$ such that $\Dom k_t( a^* )^* \supset \init \otul \Exps$ for all $a \in \Al$ and $t \in \Rplus$, setting

 defines a mapping process $k^\dagger$ on $\Al$.
 In this case we say that $k$ is \emph{adjointable}.
 The dagger notation is also used as follows: for Hilbert spaces $\hil$ and $\hil'$, and a map $\psi : \Al \to B( \hil; \hil' )$, $\psi^\dagger$ is the map